saulpw/visidata/CONTRIBUTING.md

 All pull requests should be submitted against `develop`.

-## Open Source License and Copyright
+# Open Source License and Copyright

-VisiData is an open-source tool that can be installed and used for free (under the terms of the [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)).
+VisiData is an open-source utility that can be installed and used for free (under the terms of the [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)).

 The core VisiData utility and rendering library will always be both free and libre.

-Plugins (and loaders and apps) retain the copyright of the contributing authors, as maintained in the `__author__` metadata.
-All plugins must have the licensing terms compatible with GPL3.
+As the copyright holder, Saul Pwanson has the authority to negotiate other license terms.

-The copyright for all other code in VisiData is assigned to [Saul Pwanson <vd@saul.pw>](mailto:vd@saul.pw).
+**By submitting changes to this repository, you acknowledge that you assign copyright to the owner of the repository ([Saul Pwanson <vd@saul.pw>](mailto:vd@saul.pw)).**